shellyannrose/warm-welcome-home-swap-hosting/docs/api/users_CRUDref/get-all-hosts.md

 # Get a list of all hosts in the service

-This retrieves a list of all hosts who subscribe to the service.
+Get a list of all hosts who subscribe to the service.

 ## URL